 It’s a known fact that the three types of bears in Canada are the grizzly, black and polar.
 They each have some obvious differences but also some common similarities.
 Did you know the black bear isn’t always black or that some parts of Canada are better for spotting the grizzly?
 Were you aware that there are sub-species?

 If you’re heading to Canada soon and want to see some bears in the wild, you’ll need to know the difference between a grizzly and a black bear, a polar bear and a spirit bear, and a Kodiak bear and a cinnamon bear.
 Read more below to discover the differences (and similarities!).

 Bear 1: The grizzly bear

-While sometimes the term is used interchangeably with the brown bear, the grizzly is actually a sub-species.
+While the name grizzly bear is used interchangeably with the brown bear, the grizzly is actually a sub-species of the brown bear.
 The brown bear family can be found across the northern hemisphere, however, the grizzly bear is the only one found in Canada and Alaska.

 The grizzly is always mid-brown to black in colour and commonly sports blonde tips on its back fur.
 A pronounced hump appears on both their shoulders, which is the easiest way to tell the difference between a grizzly and black bear.
 A grizzly also has shorter ears than a black bear.

-Where to spot them: There are approximately 25,000 grizzly bears in Canada, making it the largest population per country in the world.
+Where to spot grizzly bears: there are approximately 25,000 grizzly bears in Canada, making it the largest population per country in the world.
 If you want to see a grizzly on your Canada trip, you’ll have the most luck in the western provinces such as British Columbia and Alberta.
-If you want to nip to Alaska you’ll also have a good chance of spotting one.
+Alaska also has a high population.